Buy Flagyl (metronidazole) Online (Metronidazole)

 Dosage Information

-The dosage of Flagyl (metronidazole) depends on the type and severity of the infection being treated.
-For most infections, the typical dose is 500 mg taken orally two to three times a day for 7 to 10 days.
-In the case of certain infections, such as trichomoniasis, a single large dose may be prescribed.
+The dosage of Flagyl (metronidazole) depends on the patient's individual needs, including the type and severity of the infection being treated.
+For many infections, a standard dose is 500 mg, taken orally two to three times daily for 7 to 10 days.
+For certain infections, such as trichomoniasis, a single large dose may be prescribed.

 Common Questions